open-keychain/open-keychain/README.md

 ## Code Contributions

-Fork OpenPGP Keychain and do a pull request.
+Fork OpenPGP Keychain and create a pull request.
 I will help with occuring problems and merge your changes back into the main project.
 I am happy about every code contribution and appreciate your effort to help us developing OpenPGP Keychain :)

 ## Build with Gradle